Shahril-Iskandar/personal-cv/README.md

 You may download the CV in pdf to click on external and internal links.

-CV last updated: 1 March 2024
+CV last updated: 23 April 2024